-- Ear tubes facts
+- Ear tubes surgery definition and facts

-- What happens before surgery?
+- What happens before the ear tubes procedure?

-- What happens during surgery?
+- What happens during ear tube placement?

-- What happens after surgery?
+- What happens after ear tubes surgery?

-Ear tubes facts
+Ear tubes surgery definition and facts

 - Recurrent ear infections may require insertion of ear tubes.